haianweifeng/react-customize-data-table/docs/index.en-US.md

 ## License

-react-data-table is released under the MIT license.
+react-customize-data-table is released under the MIT license.